© 2024 Blaze Media LLC. All rights reserved.

 Hurricane season is not over yet.

-TAMPA, Fla. — The Gulf Coast, central, and some eastern parts of Florida are once again in recovery mode after Hurricane Milton made landfall late Wednesday night.
-While the damage has been extensive, it was not total, as many had feared, since Milton did not make landfall into Tampa Bay.
+TAMPA, Fla. — The Gulf Coast and some eastern and central parts of Florida are once again in recovery mode after Hurricane Milton made landfall late Wednesday night.
+While the damage has been extensive, it was not total, as many had feared, since Milton did not make landfall in Tampa Bay.

 Throughout the week before Milton made landfall, officials from Governor Ron DeSantis (R) on down warned that while they were hoping for the hurricane to weaken from a Category 5, they were still expecting it to be a historically strong storm because the models had been having a hard time predicting what would happen.